 Fireflies: Cognitive Behavioral Therapy in VR

-At the start of the game, players are presented with a hypothetical triggering situation (e.g. “Someone makes fun of you for being sober…”).
+At the start of the game, players are presented with a hypothetical triggering situation.
 The core gameplay then involves catching “fireflies” which represent the thoughts, emotions, and behaviors someone might have in response to that situation.
 There are three jars, each repenting a corner of the cognitive triangle.
 Players have to catch three fireflies in each jar in order to win the game.
 A bug gun is used to select words which manifest as fireflies in the jars; it has a “vacuum” mode for pulling words toward the player, and a “blower” mode for pushing undesired words out of the way.
 Fireflies can only be captured if the player focuses on healthy and empowering thoughts, emotions, and behaviors.
 Choosing words rooted in anxiety or self-destruction results in fireflies escaping and increases the difficulty of the game by showing a larger percentage of negative words.

 Copyright © BehaVR, Inc.